IP Security API

 Important

-Each successful Security lookup costs 2 credits per valid IP.
+Each successful Security lookup costs 2 credits.
 The X-Credits-Charged response header shows the total credits charged for the request.
 For details, please refer to our Credits Usage Guide.

 Single IP Lookup Endpoint